The Floyd Rose-Fernandes Connection

 1992: Fernandes opens an office in the United States, which eventually becomes a custom shop.

-1993: Entry-level guitar production is close to being fully transitioned to Korean manufacturing (by Cort, WMIC).
+1993: Entry-level guitar production is close to being fully transitioned to Korean manufacturing (by Cort, WMIC) while the FST and FR Series continue to be built in Japan.

 1994–1997: Proprietary tremolos discontinued